mawinkler/playground-one/docs/getting-started/prepare.md

 The above will pull the latest version of the container.
 If you're already authenticated to AWS and/or have an already existing `config.yaml` from a previous Playground One installation in the current directory, they will automatically be made available to the Playground One container.

-> ***Note:*** When running the above `curl`-command on an ***AWS Cloud9*** instance you will be asked to run `./get_pgoc.sh` manually.
-It will asked for your AWS credentials which will never be stored on disk and get removed from memory after creating and assigning an instance role to the Cloud9 instance.
+> ***Note:*** When running the above `curl`-command on an ***AWS Cloud9*** instance, the instance should be at least a `t3.medium` and you will be asked to run `./get_pgoc.sh` manually.
+The script will ask for your AWS credentials which will never be stored on disk and get removed from memory after creating and assigning an instance role to the Cloud9 instance.
+>
 > If you didn't do before, you will be asked to turn off AWS managed temporary credentials:<br>
 >
 > - Click the gear icon (in top right corner), or click to open a new tab and choose `[Open Preferences]`<br>
 > - Select AWS SETTINGS<br>
 > - Turn OFF `[AWS managed temporary credentials]`

 You will notice, that a new directory called `workdir` has been created.
 This directory represents the `home`-directory from your Playground One Container.

-To access it run
+To access the container run

 ```sh
 ./pgoc start